ralupopa/EXAMPLES-CSharp-Standalone-AltTrashCat/README.md

 ## Run tests manually

-Check the dotnet SDK and runtime versions which are installed
+1. Check the dotnet SDK and runtime versions which are installed

 ```
 dotnet --info
 ```

+2. Launch game from `App\TrashCatWindows\TrashCat.exe`

-Move to TestAlttrashCSharp and execute
+3. Move to `TestAlttrashCSharp` and execute all tests

 ```
 dotnet test  -- NUnit.TestOutputXml = "TestAlttrashCSharp"